 • Initialize template postgis database.
 We create a template database in postgresql that will contain the postgis extension.
-This way, every time CartoDB creates a new user database it just clones this template database
+This way, every time CartoDB creates a new user database it just clones this template database sudo PGUSER=postgres make installcheck # to run tests

-• Run an installcheck to verify the database has been installed properly
+• (Optional) Run an installcheck to verify the database has been installed properly